Blog Post Leads To London Major Advisor Resigning

 This is both the politicians and the media trying to be sniffy about online news reporters - they’re both afraid about the impact online news can have.

-One Response to “Blog Post Leads To London Major Advisor Resigning”
+One thought on “Blog Post Leads To London Major Advisor Resigning”

 It is not a “Citizen’s Journalist” site but a racial propaganda site.
 And I think we all know where “Citizen’s Racial Propaganda” machines went in the past.